In this topic:

 1. Double click the MedicalDirector Maintenance icon to open MedicalDirector Maintenance.

-3. Double click the
+click the Diagnosis Coder

 o The left-hand panel of this screen contains all the uncoded diagnosis entries in the Past Medical History database.
 The right-hand panel displays coded entries that you will select from to pair-up with your uncoded entries.
 Note that the right-hand panel is initially empty, but as you type into the text box above it (in this example appen), a list of items is generated underneath